 For a full listing and description of the Cleveland Commandery’s many projects, please refer to the Cleveland Commandery Profile under “Who We Are – Commanderies.”

 Marion Sterling Library Books and Christmas Dinner

-Grand Priory of the Americas > Priory of the Eastern United States > Commandery of Costa Rica
+Grand Priory of the US and Central America > Priory of Southeastern US > Commandery of Costa Rica

 - Hogar Cristiano in Puntarenas received $3,000